zX3no/Omnia/README.md

 Firstly there is no information on how to add Gleam to your path.

 Even worse than that is install erlang.
-Usually installers on Windows automatically add relavent locations to your path.
+Usually installers on Windows automatically add relevant locations to your path.

 So when installing Erlang, `C:\Program Files\erl-23.0\bin` would be added to your path.
 However you'll need to search for the right location yourself and add it manually.